johannaschmidle/Superstore-Sales/README.md

 Insights and recommendations are provided on the following key areas:
 - **Sales Trend Analysis:** Evaluation of sales patterns from 2014-2017.
 Identifying any major fluctuations in sales volumes by month, quarter, and year, as well as any notable seasonal patterns across different regions or product categories.
-- **Growth Rates:** Identify where we are seeing the most significant growth and which areas might need more attention.
-I am aiming to understand our growth trajectory.
-Utilizing year-over-year growth rates in sales and profit by region, segment, and product category
+- **Growth Rates:** Identify where we are seeing the most significant sales growth and which areas might need more attention.
+I am aiming to understand our sales growth trajectory.
+Utilizing year-over-year sales growth rates in sales and profit by region, segment, and product category
 - **Sales Performance Evaluation:** An assessment of the performance of regional sales teams focusing on sales figures and profit margins by sales representatives or customer segments to identify any performance gaps.
 - **KPI Reporting:** Tracking and analyzing essential Key Performance Indicators (KPIs) such as sales conversion rate, average order value, and customer lifetime value.
-- **Actionable Insights:** Identifying any underperforming product categories or regions that.
+- **Actionable Insights:** Identifying any underperforming product categories or regions.
 Also, understand which products are seeing a decline in sales or have low profitability.

 The Python code used to inspect and clean the data for this analysis can be found here [link].